 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy Sesame Beef Stir Fry is incredibly flavorful and easy!
-Serve with authentic ramen noodles, over rice, or in a lettuce cup for a lower carb version!
+This easy Sesame Beef Stir Fry is bursting with flavor and comes together in no time.
+You can serve it tossed with authentic ramen noodles, spooned over steaming rice, or tucked into crisp lettuce cups for a lighter, low-carb option.

 Sesame beef stir fry in skillet